codextj/TQPython/README.md

 ## Running the Examples
+you have an active account and your IP is now registered with your account.

 You are now ready to run each of the examples separately.

 At the top of each example you can see the following statement: